-Full service living (often synonymous with Tower living) is an idea that has not always been embraced in Boston.
-Downtown Crossing is now home to the most concentrated stock of these 21st century stunners.
-The full service craze began with the Ritz Carlton Residences which came out of the ground at the corner of Washington and Avery Streets in 2002 with over 200 condominium units.
+Downtown Crossing is now home to the most concentrated stock of Full Service buildings.
+This craze began with the Ritz Carlton Residences which came out of the ground at the corner of Washington and Avery Streets in 2002 with over 200 condominium units.
 Since then, the following buildings have been built:

 - 660 Washington St – 420 luxury apartments in 2006